-The Collective combines anthropology, ethnography, non-linear narrative, psychogeography, the observation of nature, and explorations in recording and synthesis.
+Their approach to composition combines anthropology, ethnography, non-linear narrative, psycho-geography, the observation of nature, and explorations in recording and synthesis.
 The source material of their works is always linked to specific locations, natural or artificial, and requires long periods of investigative travel and field work.
-Their works feature collaborations with Berghain, Nan Goldin, Jean-Luc Godard; and Patti Smith in their homage to Nico in their acclaimed, 2016 album “Killer Road”.

-They had solo shows at the Rubin Museum of Art (New York), District Six Museum (Cape Town), “Capo d’Arte«, Gagliano del Capo (Lecce, Italy), and in New York’s Times Square, where in April 2016 they mounted JUNGLE-IZED, a large participative audio-visual installation.
+They had solo exhibitions at the Rubin Museum of Art in New York, the District Six Museum in Cape Town, »Capo d’Arte«, Gagliano del Capo (Lecce, Italy), the Bardo National Museum in Tunis, the Beit Museum in Beirut, and in New York’s Times Square, where in April 2016 they mounted »JUNGLE-IZED«, a large participative audio-visual installation.

 SOUNDWALK COLLECTIVE is open to commissioned work.